 An implied employment contract providing that you will not be terminated without good cause is only possible in situations where you are an at-will employee under California default employment law.

-However, in some cases, an express at-will employment agreement can be overriden by a later agreement not to terminate employment without good cause.
+However, in some cases, an express at-will employment agreement can be overridden by a later agreement not to terminate employment without good cause.

 In these sorts of cases, the later agreement must be explicitly spelled out, either in writing or orally.
 It cannot be implied by behavior alone.

-If you sue your former employer for wrongful termination based on the implied employment contract theory, the damages you can recover will generally be limited to the value of the implied contract.
+If you sue your former employer for wrongful termination based on the implied employment contract theory, the damages you can recover will generally be limited to the value of the implied contract.10

 So the damages for a broken implied employment agreement will consist of: